-The Postsecondary Enrollment Options Program (PSEO) enables public school students to enroll in courses at eligible postsecondary institutions in Minnesota, including Concordia.
-PSEO encourages rigorous educational pursuits and provides a wider variety of course options to high school students.
+The part-time Postsecondary Enrollment Options (PSEO) program enables 11th- and 12th-grade students to enroll in courses at eligible postsecondary institutions in Minnesota, including Concordia, at no cost to the student or family.
+The program encourages rigorous educational pursuits and provides a wider variety of options to high school students.

 Who can apply?

-You and your parents should first discuss this option with your high school guidance counselor and then fill out an application for admission.
-Include two references (one from your guidance counselor), a copy of your most current high school transcript, and the Minnesota Access Application form which is a supplement for PSEO applicants.
-An ACT or SAT score is not required for PSEO admission but will be needed in future semesters to determine scholarship eligibility.
-Since Concordia is a selective college, you must meet all admission standards to be accepted.
+You and your parents should first discuss this option with your high school guidance counselor and then fill out an application for admission no sooner than the spring semester of your sophomore year.
+Include two references (one from your guidance counselor and one from a non-related academic contact) and a copy of your most current high school transcript.
+An ACT or SAT score is not required for admission but will be needed for traditional enrollment.
+You must meet all admission standards to be accepted.